wheresrhys/fetch-mock/README.md

 });
 ```
 ## Troubleshooting

+### `import` syntax (ES6 modules)
+For `fetch-mock` to work, you need to use the `require` syntax to obtain the `fetch` reference from `isomorphic-fetch`, so that the reference is actually shared between all the modules that use it.

+If you use `import fetch from 'isomorphic-fetch'`, for example, the `fetch` reference is isolated and won't be mocked.

 ### Environment doesn't support requiring fetch-mock?
 * If your client-side code or tests do not use a loader that respects the browser field of package.json use `require('fetch-mock/es5/client')`.